aristanetworks/anta/demo/README.md

 leaf3#show bgp evpn host-flap
 leaf3#show logging | grep EVPN-3-BLACKLISTED_DUPLICATE_MAC
 ```
+## clear the list of MAC addresses which are blacklisted in EVPN

 Run this command on devbox to clear on devices the list of MAC addresses which are blacklisted in EVPN:
 ```
 ./evpn_blacklist_recovery.py --help